aditsuru-git/aethel/docker-guide.md

 **Rules:**

-* Never commit `.env.docker` to Git.
+- Never commit `.env.docker` to Git.
-* Always version-control `.env.docker.example` as a reference template.
+- Always version-control `.env.docker.example` as a reference template.

 ## 📝 Notes

-* `.env.docker` contains **sensitive credentials** — never commit it.
+- `.env.docker` contains **sensitive credentials** — never commit it.
-* The `postgres-data/` directory (or volume `pg_data`) is persistent — don’t delete unless you want a clean slate.
+- Postgres data is persisted in the Docker volume (`pg_data`) — don’t delete unless you want a clean slate.
-* Swagger UI reads from `./openapi.yaml`.
+- Swagger UI reads from `./openapi.yaml`.
 Any changes to that file are reflected automatically when refreshed.
-* If Swagger doesn’t reload, restart it with:
+- If Swagger doesn’t reload, restart it with:

   ```bash
   docker compose restart swagger-ui
   ```